usgs/wdfn-blog/content/furthest-water.md

 author_email: <dblodgett@usgs.gov>
 tags:
   - R
-description: An analysis showing to find the US furthest place from water.
+description: An analysis showing how to find the place in the US furthest from water.
 keywords:
   - R